OpenEvalProject/evals/manuscripts/elife-41676/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/41676/elife-41676-fig6-v1.jpg)

 **Figure 6.:** The "auto.detect.cell" lines data come from the edit distance metric, same as Figure 2; n=305,161; the RRID cell lines are based on 1,502 cell lines.
 The "auto.detect" papers percentage is based on n=150,459 unique papers, where the problematic cell-line list is detected based on the edit distance metric.
-The RRID papers percentage is based on n=634 papers.10.7554/eLife.41676.011Figure 6—source data 1.
+The RRID papers percentage is based on n=634 papers.

 The edit distance, total strict, and the 2016-2018 strict numbers, all are greater than 3.3% at the p<0.01 significance level.
 This percentage is also lower than that calculated for any of the individual journals in the top 100 journals (Figure 6—source data 1) except 4, including Frontiers in Plant Science (5 cell lines on the problematic list of 399 detected cell lines), Breast Cancer Research: BCR (8 of 423), Nature Structural and Molecular Biology (14 of 253), Cell Reports (12 of 386), and Nature Chemical Biology (17 of 523).
 These journals may have higher editorial oversight or may predominantly use cell lines that are not listed on the problematic list.
 This may be especially true for Frontiers in Plant Sciences and Nature Chemical Biology because Cellosaurus and the ICLAC list is skewed toward human cancer cell lines, since the original problem addressed by ICLAC centers on human cancer cell lines.

-## Considerations in comparing RRID and open access subsets of literature
+### Considerations in comparing RRID and open access subsets of literature

 PubMed Central currently contains roughly four million papers, and about two million of those are available under a ‘text mining is allowed’ license.
 Papers that contain RRIDs are under many different licenses, and only some are available for text mining, so we need to be careful in our comparisons of the RRID literature and the text-minable literature, because these are partially overlapping, but different subsets of the total literature.